Every day dementia care - supporting my client with dementia

 Hello, my name is Alison and I completed the Helping Hands training in April of this year.
 After becoming compliant, I was quickly offered a placement in the area of the UK that I had requested.
-My customer is a lady in her 90’s living with short term memory loss; she has been a widow for twenty four years and both her.
+My customer is a lady in her 90’s living with short term memory loss and she has been a widow for twenty four years.

 I get up at 7:30 and make myself a cup of tea, take a shower and get dressed.
 My customer gets up any time between 9am and 10am, and goes to the toilet before coming downstairs.
 I always greet her at the top of the stairs with a cheery good morning and ask her if she slept well.
 She is very cheerful and always asks if I slept well too.
 I then prompt her by asking her if she is hungry, and serve her breakfast at a table overlooking her lovely garden.

 The breakfast tray is always laid out in a certain way, as my customer likes to pour her own coffee.
 She has bran flakes with three prunes, and the prunes have to be cut into three pieces.
 I never presume that it is okay for me to sit with my customer and eat, so I always ask: “Would you like to eat alone so that you can listen to the radio, or shall I join you?”
 She always asks me to sit with her so that we can chat, which we both enjoy.

 When we chat my customer always asks me the same two questions: “What is the date today?” and “What is the weather forecast?”
 I always tell her the answer, but within minutes she asks the same questions again.
 She is aware that she has short term memory loss and will say “Did I just ask you that?
 I know that my brain is leaving me and there is nothing that I can do.”
 I always tell her that she can ask me as many times as she wants to, and that I will be there to remind her.